Co-Founder and Former President, Executive Chair of the Board

 Dr. Block’s many honors include being elected as a Fellow of the American Association for the Advancement of Science and being named a Fellow of the Glycobiology Institute of the University of Oxford.

-He was named a “Visionary in Hepatitis” by the World Hepatitis Alliance in 2017.
+He was named a “Visionary in Hepatitis” by the World Hepatitis Alliance in 2017 and a Fellow of the American Association for the Study of Liver Diseases in 2022.

 Dr. Block was inducted in 2017 as a National Academy of Inventors Fellow; and named “One of 100 Most Inspiring People in the Life-Sciences Industry” by PharmaVoice (2011).
 He has also received “Distinguished Service Recognition” from the National Cancer Institute’s Early Detection Research Network and a “Special Citation” from the U.S. House of Representatives in recognition of “Outstanding Achievements.”
 Dr. Block received an honorary Medical Doctorate and was elected to the Bulgarian Academy of Medicine; named “Judges’ Choice of the Year” by the Philadelphia Business Journal’s Inaugural Life Sciences Awards (2010); named Philadelphia Business Journal’s Power 100 List (2019); and received a Lifetime Achievement Award from the Central Bucks Chamber of Commerce for his humanitarian efforts in addressing the global health problem of hepatitis B.